A new Android mascot is looming large on ‘s campus, it’s attracting more than the usual amount of attention.

 l symbolism aside, there are signs that these two products are melding together in new ways.

-On the desktop, Chrome may eventually include notifications from Google Now, the virtual assistant that runs on Android 4.1 or higher.
+On the desktop, Chrome may eventually include notifications from Now, the virtual assistant that runs on Android 4.1 or higher.
 In fact, the latest build of Chromium, the open source project behind Chrome, includes a new Notification Center that would be the perfect place for these types of alerts.

-“Apple doesn’t try to smash the two together and we’re not trying to do it, but in time there will be a seamless user experience across all the devices,” Upson said.
+“Apple doesn’t try to smash the two together we’re not trying to do it, but in time there will be a seamless user experience across all the devices,” Upson said.

 Maybe that’s what the chrome-colored Android mascot is really trying to say.
-Or maybe someone at Google just liked the color.
+Or maybe someone at just liked the color.